ModDota/moddota.github.io/_articles/scripting/vector-math.md

 ![Vectors and angles](/images/external/vjW0ye7.png)

-You might be wondering what the point of this is, for an application if why storing orientation as vectors of length 1 see section 'Spawning an item in front of the player'.
+You might be wondering what the point of this is, for an application of why storing orientation as vectors of length 1 see section 'Spawning an item in front of the player'.

 ### Dot product